PROGRAMS FOR EVERYONE

 OPEN GYM

 A year-long program to engage ages 8-18 in open gym on Saturdays from 12-5 p.m.
-The coaches/mentors are young, male tenants in our building who have already built strong relationships with the youth who attend open gym.
+The coaches/mentors are young, male tenant partners in our building who have already built strong relationships with the youth who attend open gym.
 We currently average 40 students weekly on Saturdays, and plan to expand to a weeknight open gym option.